8 things you need to include in your data science résumé, from one data scientist to another

 What additional points you want the recruiter to know about you.
 In other words: what makes you stand out.

 Don’t focus on details.
 The interviewer will ask you if they are interested.
-In my opinion, the most important quality of a Data Scientist is common sense which is already hard to demonstrate on a data science résumé… but even harder to demonstrate when I go into too much detail.
+In my opinion, the most important quality of a Data Scientist is common sense, which is already hard to demonstrate on a data scientist résumé… but even harder to demonstrate when I go into too much detail.